Medical expert of the article

 20-50 |

-The spectrum of NP pathogens depends on the "microbiological landscape" of a particular medical institution and the ICU.
-In addition, the etiological structure of nosocomial pneumonia is affected by concomitant diseases (especially COPD) and the nature of the underlying pathological process requiring the use of mechanical ventilation (traumatic shock with aspiration, severe sepsis, surgical interventions in high-risk patients).
-In general, with NPIVL, Gram-negative microorganisms predominate in surgical patients, Pseudomonas aeruginosa, Acinetobacter, representatives of the Enterobactriaceae family, and H. Influenzae are detected much less frequently.
-Among Gram-positive cocci in the development of nosocomial pneumonia, a special place is occupied by Staphylococcus aureus, an etiological role significantly superior to S. Pneumoniae.
-In a number of cases (4-6%), fungi of the genus Candida play a role in maintaining pneumonia.
+The spectrum of pathogens of nosocomial pneumonia depends on the "microbiological landscape" of a particular medical institution and intensive care unit.
+In addition, the etiological structure of nosocomial pneumonia is influenced by concomitant diseases (especially COPD) and the nature of the underlying pathological process that required the use of mechanical ventilation (traumatic shock with aspiration, severe sepsis, surgical interventions in high-risk patients).
+In general, with NPV in surgical patients, gram-negative microorganisms predominate: Pseudomonas aeruginosa, Acinetobacter, representatives of the Enterobactriaceae family, H. Influenzae is detected much less often.
+Among gram-positive cocci, Staphylococcus aureus occupies a special place in the development of nosocomial pneumonia, significantly surpassing S. pneumoniae in its etiological role.
+In some cases (4-6%), fungi of the genus Candida play a certain role in maintaining pneumonia.

-There are two sources of infection of the patient with ICU:
+There are two sources of infection for patients in intensive care:

 - exogenous,